High Wycombe and Penn Road Cemetery regulations

 Persons who contravene these provisions shall be liable to prosecution.

-The permission of the Cemetery Officer shall be obtained before carrying out any photography in the cemetery.
+The permission of the Cemeteries Manager shall be obtained before carrying out any photography in the Cemeteries.

 Interments

-If circumstances are such that a particular interment is not convenient or practicable the Cemetery Officer shall forthwith notify the person giving the grounds of their objection and such interment shall not take place except on such day and at such time as may be approved by the Cemetery Officer.
+If circumstances are such that a particular interment is not convenient or practicable the Cemeteries Manager shall forthwith notify the person giving the grounds of their objection and such interment shall not take place except on such day and at such time as may be approved by the Cemeteries Manager.

 Notice for the interment of cremated remains should be accompanied by the Certificate issued by the Crematorium where the cremation took place.
 Buckinghamshire Council will not inter ashes without this certificate.

 Where ashes are placed in a plot intended for coffin burials then the right to further coffin burials will be lost.
 Further ashes burials may take place as space allows.
-It is recommended that anyone wishing to take this option discuss the issues first with the Cemetery Officer to make themselves fully aware of any implications.
+It is recommended that anyone wishing to take this option discuss the issues first with the Cemeteries Manager/Administrator to make themselves fully aware of any implications.

 Exclusive right of burial

-Ownership of an Exclusive Right of Burial for a grave does not give any ownership whatsoever in respect of actual land.
+Whilst ownership of an Exclusive Right of Burial for a grave does not give any ownership whatsoever in respect of actual land, it does give the owner of the Deed the right to:-

 • be buried in that grave (where space is available)